 To reduce risk of fire

-- When in use, make sure your generator is at least 10 feet from any combustible surface.
+- When using your generator, make sure it is at least 10 feet from any combustible surface.

 - Turn your generator off and let it cool before refueling.
 If you accidentally spill fuel on hot engine parts, it can ignite.